Dow H. Drukker: Biography

 He was born in Sneek, Netherlands, and immigrated to the United States with his parents, who settled in Grand Rapids, Michigan the same year.
 He attended the public schools of Grand Rapids and then moved to New Jersey in 1897 and settled in Passaic, New Jersey.
 He worked as a businessman and banker and served as a member of the Passaic County Board of Chosen Freeholders from 1906–1913, serving as director 1908-1912.

+Congress

 Drukker was elected as a Republican to the Sixty-third Congress to fill the vacancy caused by the death of Robert Gunn Bremner.
 He was reelected to the Sixty-fourth and Sixty-fifth Congresses and served from April 7, 1914, to March 3, 1919.
 He was not a candidate for renomination in 1918.

+Later career

 After leaving Congress, he was the publisher of the Herald-News of Passaic-Clifton 1916-1963 and became president of the Union Building and Investment Co., in 1909.
 He was knighted as an Officer of the Order of Orange-Nassau by Queen Juliana for services rendered in the great flood of 1953.

+Death and burial

 He resided in Clifton, New Jersey and Lake Wales, Florida until his death in Lake Wales in 1963.
 He was buried in Cedar Lawn Cemetery in Paterson, New Jersey.